5 out of 5 people found this review helpfulwrite a review of this game

 The GoodBack in the early 90s I used to read a lot a certain video game magazine.
 I got to know most of my first games through it, and this includes Bart vs. the Space Mutants.
 The magazine had an article covering the first two stages for the NES version of the game, and I was amazed by the variety of gameplay the game had to offer.
 By that time I had an NES but I never got to play the game on it (I didn't find the game to buy at any store and I guess I didn't find it on any rental store, or else I would rent it, as I did with most the games I played back then).

 One year later my brother got us a Mega Drive and it came with Altered Beast on it.
 As I did with my NES, I rented most of the games I played, specially because I had bad experiences in buying some games.
 Some of them used to turn out boring in a couple of months and I found it too expensive to buy a game just to find myself tired of it after some play time.
-But I never got Bart vs. the Space Mutants out of my head so I got it for Christmas in 1992, and it was the only game I ever bought for the Mega Drive.
+But I never got Bart vs. the Space Mutants out of my head so I got it for Christmas in 1992, and it was the only game I ever bought for that particular Mega Drive (which I sold in 1996).

 I was really excited about it, because the graphics in the Mega Drive version were far superior than the NES one.
 Besides, I had two magazines covering all the strategies to beat the game, so it really seemed like a great deal.
 And in fact, I wouldn't regret buying it.